mkudija/mkudija.github.io/reading/notes/2017-03-15-Strangers in a Strange Land.md

-3/15/17 - Strangers in a Strange Land by Charles J. Chaput
+# Strangers in a Strange Land by Charles J. Chaput

-* Banedict quote, 3
+* Benedict quote, 3
 * Lord of the World by Robert Hugh Benson (Francis has read this multiple times), 10
 * Discussion of City of God, 12-16
 * Outline: